folio-org/folio-ansible/README.md

     $ vagrant init folio/stable
     $ vagrant up

-Or, if you want to try a prepackated FOLIO backend Vagrant box, try:
+Or, if you want to try a prepackaged FOLIO backend Vagrant box, try:

     $ vagrant init folio/stable-backend
     $ vagrant up